 Establishing a will or trust may not allow you to avoid probate court in Ohio completely, but it will take much of the burden off of your surviving loved ones and help the process to move more quickly and efficiently.
 Making your wishes clear can help avoid the need for your family to make difficult decisions at a highly emotional time.

-Kryszak & Associates, Co., LPA, has helped numerous families create an estate plan in Ohio, and we would be honored to assist your family as well.
+Kryszak Law Firm, Co., LPA, has helped numerous families create an estate plan in Ohio, and we would be honored to assist your family as well.
 Our firm’s diverse and extensive experience with real estate law and trust administration allows us to create and execute a detailed plan for your assets that will provide peace of mind for you now, and continued support for your loved ones later on.
 Contact our office today to learn how we can assist you or to schedule a consultation.